 This gentle story gives a simple and thorough explanation of a trans girl and the loving acceptance of this transition.
-This picture book is based on the real life experience of Jazz Jennings, a spokesperson for transkids.
+This picture book is based on the real-life experience of Jazz Jennings, a spokesperson for transkids.
 The straightforward honesty makes this the perfect book for kids to understand what it means to be transgender. [picture book, ages 4 and up]

 Introducing Teddy: A Gentle Story About Gender and Friendship by Jessica Walton, illustrated by Dougal MacPherson

-A friendship between a little boy and his teddy bear isn’t affected when the teddy bear confesses that he’s feels in his heart that he’s a girl teddy, not a boy teddy, and wants to be called by Tilly instead of Teddy.
+A friendship between a little boy and his teddy bear isn’t affected when the teddy bear confesses that he’s feeling in his heart that he’s a girl teddy, not a boy teddy, and wants to be called by Tilly instead of Teddy.
 Their friend Ava is accepting of this change too.
 This book is perfect for the youngest of readers to learn and discuss gender identity. [picture book, ages 3 and up]

 George by Alex Gino